Rooks Roofing Is Now an Owens Corning Platinum Preferred Contractor — What That Means for Homeowners

 Owens Corning is one of the largest roofing manufacturers in North America.
 In addition to making shingles and roofing components, they operate a contractor network with different certification levels.

 “Platinum Preferred” is a top-tier designation within that network.
-While homeowners will see plenty of companies calling themselves “certified,” the Platinum designation is intended to identify contractors who meet Owens Corning’s criteria and are eligible to offer their highest levels of extended warranty coverage.
+While many companies advertise themselves as “certified,” the Platinum designation identifies contractors who meet Owens Corning’s criteria and are eligible to offer their highest levels of extended warranty coverage.
 Owens Corning+1

-Owens Corning’s own warranty guidance makes a key point: certain enhanced warranty options require installation by an Owens Corning Platinum or Preferred Contractor.
+Owens Corning makes this distinction clear: certain enhanced warranty options require installation by an Owens Corning Platinum or Preferred Contractor.
 Owens Corning+1

-• The roof system must be installed by an Owens Corning Roofing Platinum Preferred Contractor
+• Installation by an Owens Corning Roofing Platinum Preferred Contractor

-• The warranty must be registered with Owens Corning within 60 days of installation CloudFront
+• Warranty registration with Owens Corning within 60 days of installation CloudFront

-That registration requirement is one reason the contractor credential matters: it is not just “marketing”—it is part of how the manufacturer ties extended coverage to a verified installation process.
+That registration requirement is a key reason the credential matters.
+It's not a random marketing label—in reality, it is part of how Owens Corning ties extended coverage to a verified installation process.

-What “limited lifetime workmanship” really means (and why it is significant)
+What “limited lifetime workmanship” really means (and why it matters)

-Owens Corning has publicly stated that Platinum Preferred Contractors can offer homeowners a warranty option that includes limited lifetime workmanship coverage for qualifying roof installations—something that goes beyond the standard material-only expectations many homeowners have.
+Owens Corning has publicly stated that Platinum Preferred Contractors can offer homeowners a warranty option that includes limited lifetime workmanship coverage for qualifying roof installations—going beyond the material-only protection many homeowners expect.
 Owens Corning Newsroom

-(As always, the exact terms depend on the specific warranty selected and the home’s eligibility—your roofer should walk you through those details before you sign anything.)
+(As always, specific terms depend on the warranty selected and your home’s eligibility.
+Your roofer should walk you through those details before you sign anything.)

 Why this milestone is meaningful for Rooks customers in North Georgia